compneuro-ncu/reproducible-neuroimaging/docs/source/data-sharing.rst

 where study participants agree to share their data publicly.

-We encourage every researcher to use the `ultimate consent form template <https://open-brain-consent.readthedocs.io/en/latest/ultimate.html>`_ put together in documentation thank to `Open Brain Consent <https://open-brain-consent.readthedocs.io/en/stable/index.html>`_ project.
+We encourage every researcher to use the `ultimate consent form template <https://open-brain-consent.readthedocs.io/en/latest/ultimate.html>`_ put together in documentation thanks to the `Open Brain Consent <https://open-brain-consent.readthedocs.io/en/stable/index.html>`_ project.

 Data user agreement
 ------------------------